abusedmedia/Presenta-WWW/content/tips/2023-01-12-openai-cookbook-repository-with-examples-of-code-and-prompts.md

-This is an interesting repository with example code and example prompts for accomplishing common tasks with the OpenAI API.
-Link [here](https://github.com/openai/openai-cookbook).
+A repository with example code and example prompts for accomplishing common tasks with the OpenAI API: https://github.com/openai/openai-cookbook